fdelgadodelapuente/fdelgadodelapuente.github.io/_pages/publications.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------

+Response to ``Comment to Shreve and Delgado (2023) - “Trapdoor Fault Activation: A Step Toward Caldera Collapse at Sierra Negra, Galapagos, Ecuador'' by LaFemina et al. (2025)
+**Delgado, F.**., Shreve, T., Journal of Geophysical Research, submitted.

 **Delgado, F.**, Baez, J. C., León-Ibáñez, P. Interseismic strain accumulation along the Chilean segment of the Magallanes - Fagnano fault zone recorded by continuous GNSS.
 Journal of South American Earth Sciences. under review.

 **Delgado, F.** Abnormally large magma flux does not lead to eruption in subduction zone calderas: The 2022-2023 episode of unrest of Aniakchak Crater (Aleutians).
 Geophysical Research Letters, under review.